SuchithaMisra/FinalQuizStructure/README.md

   -     npm run dev
       Runs the app in the development mode.

-      Open http://localhost:5173/ to view it in your browser.
+      Open http://localhost:5173/ to view it in your browser. (link will be given when the command is run, may use a different port)

       The page will reload when you make changes.